core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Header

 Most CoAP header fields are required to be read and/or changed by proxies and thus cannot in general be protected end-to-end between the endpoints.
-OSCOAP protects essentially the CoAP Request/Response layer only, and not the Messaging Layer fields (Section 2 of {{RFC7252}}), such as e.g. Message ID.
-This means that empty CON, ACK, and RST messages are not protected.
-All the messages mentioned in this document refer to non-empty CON, NON, and ACK messages.
+As mentioned in {{intro}}, OSCOAP protects the CoAP Request/Response layer only, and not the Messaging Layer (Section 2 of {{RFC7252}}), so fields such as Type and Message ID are not protected with OSCOAP.

 Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{I-D.ietf-core-coap-tcp-tls}} differ only in terms of Messaging Layer, OSCOAP can be applied to both unreliable and reliable transport.